 Thermometers, thermostats and other devices that contain mercury, such as barometers and spent fluorescent bulbs or tubes, should NOT be thrown in the trash.
 Instead, take them to your county's household hazardous waste collection site.
 Use visit Minnesota Pollution Control Agency's webpage to Find your household hazardous waste collection site.

 Spilled mercury, even small quantities in the home, should be cleaned up properly so that people don’t come in contact with it or breathe its vapors.
 Some ordinary cleanup measures, such as sweeping and vacuuming, are not appropriate when trying to clean up spilled mercury; as they will increase the health risks.

 Mercury vapor is odorless, colorless and very toxic.
 Even though liquid mercury evaporates slowly, a significant amount of mercury vapor can build up indoors after mercury is spilled, and it can be dangerous to breathe these mercury vapors.

 For advice about cleaning up a mercury spill in your home, contact the Minnesota Pollution Control Agency by calling the Minnesota Duty Officer at 800-422-0798 or 651-649-5451 anytime, day or night.

-You should NOT attempt to clean up spilled mercury yourself unless the amount spilled is no more than what is contained in a fever thermometer and the spill did not occur in a warm environment, such as on a hot surface, or in a device that vaporizes liquids, such as a humidifier.
+You should NOT attempt to clean up spilled mercury yourself unless the amount spilled is no more than what is contained in a fever thermometer or compact fluorescent bulb and the spill did not occur in a warm environment, such as on a hot surface, or in a device that vaporizes liquids (i.e. a humidifier). .